 Georgia Online Internet Sales Tax Lawyer

-Until Wayfair v South Dakota, online and out-of-state buyers in Georgia were enjoying a 7%.
+Until the Wayfair v.
+South Dakota decision, online and out-of-state buyers in Georgia were enjoying a 7% savings.
 I know this because I always thought to myself that I am saving 7% on every online purchase that I made.
-Since 2018, retail giants like amazon have been collecting their 7% sales tax and remitting it to the state of Georgia’s Department of revenue.
+Since 2018, retail giants like Amazon have been collecting their 7% sales tax and remitting it to the State of Georgia’s Department of Revenue.

-The old rule of “systematic and continuous contacts,” has been expanded to include an economic nexus that describes that an aggregate amount of sales over $250,000.00 per year by any single seller into the state of Georgia creates an economic nexus.
-An economic nexus?
-Yes, so now if you do away with the physical presence test of a physical nexus it all makes sense.
-There is no longer a physical presence test that requires a brick and mortar presence and/or sales people.
+The old rule of “systematic and continuous contacts” has been expanded to include an economic nexus.
+This describes that an aggregate amount of sales over $250,000.00 per year by any single seller into the state of Georgia creates an economic nexus.

-The new law requires online retailers who make at least $250,000 or 200 sales a year in Georgia to either collect and remit to the state sales taxes on purchases or send “tax due” notices each year to customers who spend at least $500 on their site.
+The new law requires online retailers who make at least $250,000 or 200 sales a year in Georgia to either:

-If you are an online retailer selling into the state of Georgia, contact our office if you are at controversy with the GDOR.
+If you are an online retailer selling into the state of Georgia, contact our office if you are at controversy with the GDOR (Georgia Department of Revenue).